 Before taking up a yoga practice you should seek advice from a doctor and discuss the suitability of these practices for your personal health.
 We do not offer medical advice.
 Those suffering from high/low blood pressure, obesity, diabetes, vertigo, nervous disorders, heart conditions and other chronic conditions or disabilities should always consult a doctor before taking up the practice of yoga and other exercises mentioned in this site.

-Please see the “Programs & Classes” tab in the top menu for more information on Children’s and Teen Yoga classes.
+Please see the “Programs & Classes” tab in the top menu for more information on classes available.

-Adult group yoga classes available in January 2018, at The Community Center of La Canada Flintridge, Yoga Sama Series for Adults.
+Adult group yoga classes available at The Community Center of La Canada Flintridge and at Spiral Path Yoga Center in La Crescenta.